 The Cyan Worlds, Inc. wiki last edited by Mub on 03/30/15 05:50AM

 View full history

-.
+In 1991 Cyan Worlds began production on their biggest success, Myst, with funding from Sunsoft.
 The title featured 3D, pre-rendered scenes with mind-bending puzzles.
 Released in 1993, the game would go on to sell over 6 million copies remaining the number one selling video game of all time until 2002.
 The title was developed by the Miller brothers, Chuck Carter (artist), and Chris Brandkamp (audio engineer).

 In 1997 the sequel to Myst was released, Riven.
 Again pushing the medium forward, Riven featured an even larger world with more exposition and even tougher puzzles.
-The content was spread across 5 CD-ROM'w when it was released.
+The content was spread across 5 CD-ROMs when it was released.
 Later it would be ported to DVD.
 It too sold quite well with Myst and Riven selling over 12 million units.
 It was also in 1997 that Robyn Miller left Cyan Worlds to pursue other interests.